acmck/nanodb-tool/README.md

 Nano provides an RPC interface that allows for similar functionality to this script, however it is slow and unreliable.

+LMDB allows for multiple concurrent readers but only a single writer.
+As this tool is for exporting blocks, the lmdb environment is opened read-only.
+This means the tool can be run against the database while the node is running.

 This script uses [py-lmdb](https://github.com/dw/py-lmdb) and hopes to eventually emulate the design of the included 'tool.py'.

+**NOTE:**You must symlink your data.ldb to data.mdb in your RaiBlocks directory for this script to work (e.g. `ln -s data.ldb data.mdb`).

 ## Dependencies